 We know what you're probably thinking.
 What makes Anne such a great catch that three men are falling all over themselves to marry her?
 Since we hear about Anne more than we hear from her, let's ask the group of guys who stand around talking about her in the play's opening scene:

-[...]
-There is Anne Page, which is daughter
+There is Anne Page, which is daughter to Master

 But is Anne Page just a meal ticket?
 Well, Shakespeare doesn't really give us a chance to get to know her all that well.
 Even though she's at the center of the play's marriage sub-plot, she only appears in three scenes and speaks less than 100 lines.
 Truth be told, we spend most of our time in the play getting to know the buffoonish guys who want to marry her.

 That said, Anne's definitely got a mind of her own and she's not afraid to speak up.
-Check out what she says about the fact that her dad wants her to marry Master Slender: "Good mother, do not marry me to yond fool" (3.4.80).
-When her mom proposes that she marry Doctor Caius, Anne declares that she'd "rather be set quick i' the earth / And bowl'd to death with turnips!"
-(3.4.84-85).
+Check out what she says about the fact that her dad wants her to marry Master Slender: "Good mother, do not marry me to yond fool" (3.4.86).
+When her mom proposes that she marry Doctor Caius, Anne declares that she'd "rather be set quick i' th earth / And bowled to death with turnips!"
+(3.4.89-90).